cosmos72/hyperluminal-mem/README.md

 This allows reaching extremely high transaction speeds: the only hard limit is the hardware - an Intel Core i7 4770 peaks at **400 millions** transactions per second when all the 4 cores and hyperthreading are exploited.

+Quite clearly, the speed also strongly depends on the amount (and type) of data read and written during each transaction.

 Contacts, help, discussion